Table of Contents

 - Adolescents more frequently than children or adults

 - Young people who are bullied or rejected by their peers

 - Individuals who have a sexual minority status

 - Individuals with an eating disorder or body image disorder

 - People who have low feelings of self-worth

-- Individuals with depression or other mental health disorders
+- Individuals with depression or other mental illness

 - Those who have experienced trauma, neglect, or abuse